Polynomiality of the faithful dimension of nilpotent groups over finite truncated valuation rings: Polynomiality over rings for pattern groups

 \begin{lemma} Let $b=\tilde{b}+\mathfrak{p}^d\in R$.
 Fix $(i_1,j_1)\in \Iex$ and let ${\bf b}:=(b_{ij})_{i\prec j}$ where $b_{i_1j_1}=b$ and $b_{ij}=0$ for all other pairs $(i,j)$.
 Then the dimension of the irreducible representation of $\GG_R$ that corresponds to the coadjoint orbit of $\psi_{\bf b}\in\widehat{\g_R}$ is equal to $q^{(n-\lev(b)) \alpha(i_1,j_1)}$. \end{lemma}

 \begin{proof} We write the linear system in the proof of Proposition~\ref{level-prop-Min} explicitly, and determine the number of its solutions.
 In this case the only nonzero equations in the linear system $\mathscr L$ are the $L_{ij_1}$ and the $L_{i_1j}$ for $i_1\prec i,j\prec j_1$, and they are of the form $b_{i_1j_1}x_{i_1j}=0$ and $b_{i_1j_1}x_{ij_1}=0$.
+The values of the variables $x_{ij_1}$ and $x_{i_1j}$ can be chosen independently of each other, and the only restriction is that Thus, for each of these variables there are $p^{f\lev(b_{i_1j_1})}$ possible values.
+There is no restriction on the values of the other variables of the linear system and each of them can be chosen arbitrarily, from $p^{fd}$ possible values.
 Thus the number of solutions of the linear system is equal to~\eqref{Stab}.
-The assertion of the lemma follows from Theorem~\ref{Kirillov}(b). \end{proof}
+Since the number of solutions of the linear system is also equal to the cardinality of $\mathrm{Stab}_{\g_R}(\psi_{\bb})$, the assertion of the lemma follows from Theorem~\ref{Kirillov}(b). \end{proof}

 In the next lemma we prove that $ \mf(\GG_R)\leq \sum_{\ell=0}^{ e-1 }\sum_{(i,j)\in \Iex} fp^{f(d-\ell)\alpha(i,j)} $.

 \begin{lemma} The group $\GG_R$ has a faithful representation of dimension

 \end{lemma}